menu

 };

-As you can see, the possible values in this object are not limited to boolean values.
+The possible values for this object are not limited to boolean values.
 You could pass any other value and utilize it inside the component or template (e.g. showing in the error message how many items with a similar title already exist).

 Register our validator with the form control